-- Continue the grant program to assist in funding the construction of new sites and the upgrading of existing sites - Continue to expand the used oil filter collection program to other sites throughout the State to address this associated waste stream
+- Continue the grant program to assist in funding construction of new sites and upgrading existing sites. - Continue to expand the used oil filter collection program to other sites throughout the State.

-USED MOTOR OIL COLLECTION SUMMARY
+FIGURE 1 - USED MOTOR OIL COLLECTION SUMMARY

-USED ANTIFREEZE COLLECTION SUMMARY
+FIGURE 2 - USED ANTIFREEZE COLLECTION SUMMARY